 HIST 29803 Historiography (P. O'Donnell) The course provides a systematic introduction to historical methodology and approaches (e.g., political, intellectual, social, cultural, economic, gender, environmental history), as well as research techniques.
 Students will gain analytical, research, and writing tools that will assist them in their research colloquia and their BA theses.
 Historiography is required for all majors beginning with the class of 2021, but open to all students.

 Graduate Courses Open to Undergraduates by Consent

-HIST 58601 Colloquium: Iran and Central Asia (J. Woods) A colloquium on the sources for and the literature on the political, social, economic, technological, and cultural history of Western and Central Asia from 900 to 1750.
-Specific topics will vary and focus on the Turks and the Islamic world, the Mongol universal empire, the age of Timur and the Turkmens, and the development of the "Gunpowder Empires."
+HIST 58601 Colloquium: Iran and Central Asia I—Safvid Iran (J. Woods) The first quarter will take the form of a colloquium on the sources for and the literature on the political, social, economic, technological, and cultural history of Western and Central Asia from approximately 1500 to 1750.
+Classroom presentations and a short paper are required.
+Open to upper-level undergraduates with consent of instructor.

 HIST 60302 Colloquium: Immigration and Assimilation in American Life (R. Gutiérrez) This course explores the history of immigration in what is now the United States, starting with the colonial origins of Spanish, French, Dutch, and English settlements, the importation of African slaves, and the massive waves of immigrants that arrived in the nineteenth and twentieth century.
 Additionally, we will study the adaptation of these immigrants, exploring the validity of the concept of assimilation, comparing and contrasting the experiences of the "old" and "new" immigrants based on their race, religion, and class standing.
 Open to upper-level undergraduates with consent of instructor.